realA10001986/Time-Circuits-Display/README.md

 - [Keypad menu](#the-keypad-menu) for adjusting various settings and viewing IP address and WiFi status
 - Advanced network-accessible [Config Portal](#short-summary-of-first-steps) for setup
 - 24-hour clock mode for non-Americans ;)
+- Room condition mode: Display temperature and humidity instead of destination/departed time (requires suitable sensor)
 - Optional power-up intro
 - Optional [sound on the hour](#additional-custom-sounds)
 - Support for external [fake "power switch"](#fake-power-onoff-switch-external-time-travel-trigger)
 - Support for [externally triggered time travel](#fake-power-onoff-switch-external-time-travel-trigger), with selectable delay
 - Support for external display acting as [Speedometer](#external-speedometer), used in time travel sequences
 - Support for external [GPS receiver](#gps-receiver), used as time source, and for speed to be displayed on speedo display
-- Support for external [temperature sensor](#temperature-sensor) to display temperature on speedo display while idle
+- Support for external [temperature/humidity sensor](#temperature-sensor) for "room condition mode" and to display temperature on speedo display while idle
 - Support for triggering time travels on [other props](#controlling-other-props); TCD can act as master controller for SID, flux capacitor, etc.
 - Built-in installer for default audio files in addition to OTA firmware updates